antixenoinitiative/axiwiki/Flight.md

 Visit [Cold Orbiting](/en/cold-orbiting) for more information and video demonstrations of this flight strategy.

-## Planetary Overspeed

-A planetary instance is any normal space instance at or under orbital cruise for the nearest astral body.
-A pilot needs to be aware that maneuvers *with* the body’s gravity, like boosting nose toward the planet center, can cause the pilot’s ship to experience gravity assisted **speed bleed**.
-Instead of the ship losing speed, the ship gains speed due to gravitational acceleration and can quickly produce speeds that exceed the max engine pips speed that governs the pilot’s effective inputs.
-What this means is that beyond the ship’s safe speed limit, the ship loses the ability to slow down.

-The corrective action required to regain complete control is to thrust to redirect the ship’s current vector away from the planet.
-If at low enough radar-altitude, the point at which the ship regains control loses this overspeed condition is when the vertical speed indicator (VSI) indicates neutral or increasing.

-As a side, the Elite community has, in the past, organized several competitions built around this flight mechanic, abusing it to spectacular effect which we call  **speedball**, **speed bowling** and **gravity bowling**.
-CMDR Exigeous [What is Speedbowling?](<https://youtu.be/vhbUZS3wiwY>) same as: <https://youtu.be/vhbUZS3wiwY>

 ## Disengagement

 Whether in a small, medium, or large ship, flight strategies should be considered to get into and out of combat with thargoids.
 Understanding when to run and how, can save the pilot precious rebuy funds and cargo.
 If things start to go sour in an encounter, you can and should disengage, seek repair, and try again.